zaguerinho/mailuser/README.md

 # mailuser
-Command line script for managing email user accounts on a Postfix mail server with Mysql Virtual domains.
+Command line script in php (I know auch) for managing email user accounts on a Postfix mail server with Mysql Virtual domains.